-The Public Works Department fund balance increased by approximately \$4.3 million for 2022 compared to an approximate \$4.1 million increase in 2021.
-Sales taxes are the primary source of revenue for the department, and sales tax revenue has increased parish wide in 2022 and 2021.
-For the Public Works department the increases are approximately \$1.7 million for 2021 and \$263,000 for 2022.
-In addition, the parish has experience several declared natural disasters in 2020 and 2021, therefore the department was not able to complete the Road Striping Program in 2021 and 2022, nor the Road Sealing or Road Rehabilitation programs in 2020 and 2021 thus saving those funds.
-Further, since the passage of the East and West Ouachita Economic Development District sales taxes, the Public Works Department has not had to match the Urban

-Systems road projects as it did in the past.
-All of these factors has played a role in the increase in the department's fund balance.
+The Public Works Department fund balance increased by \$6.7 million during 2023 compared to a \$4.3 million increase in 2022.
+Sales taxes are the primary source of revenue for the department, and sales tax revenue has increased parish-wide.
+For the Public Works department, the increases are approximately \$0.26 million for 2022 and \$0.72 million for 2023.
+With an increase in interest rates, Public Works saw an increase in interest earnings from 2022 to 2023 of \$0.94 million.
+In addition, the parish has experienced several rain events in 2022 and 2023, therefore the department was not able to complete the Road Striping Program in 2022 and 2023, nor the Road Sealing or Road Rehabilitation programs in 2023, thus saving those funds.
+Further, since the passage of the East and West Ouachita Economic Development District sales taxes, the Public Works Department has not had to match the Urban Systems road projects as it did in the past.
+All of these factors have played a role in the increase in the department's fund balance.
 The police jurors did reestablish a road programs for the future years, which will utilize the accumulated fund balance.

-The Correctional Center fund balance increased by approximately \$1.3 million in 2022 which is approximately the same as the 2021 increase.
-The majority of the increase for 2022 was from Ad Valorem Taxes \$424,000 and increase in Department of Corrections housing reimbursements \$380,000.
+The Correctional Center fund balance increased by approximately \$2.1 million in 2023 compared to a \$1.3 million increase 2022.
+The majority of the increase for 2023 was from an increase in ad valorem taxes of \$0.55 million and increase in interest earnings of \$0.97 million.

 The American Rescue Plan Act Fund was a new fund created in 2021 and infused the Police Jury with funds with which to respond to the COVID-19 pandemic and associated economic conditions.
 The Police Jury received \$14.9 million during 2021 and the same amount in 2022 for a total of \$29.8 million.
-The funds are only available for eligible uses as laid out in the American Rescue Plan Act which are to replace lost public sector revenue, respond to the farreaching public health and negative economic impacts of the pandemic, provide premium pay for essential workers, and invest in water, sewer, and broadband infrastructure.
-Although funds have been received, the Police Jury was not able to spend a significant amount of funds during 2021 or 2022, therefore \$29.6 million of the funds are reported as deferred revenue in this American Rescue Plan Act Fund.
+The funds are only available for eligible uses as laid out in the American Rescue Plan Act which are to replace lost public sector revenue, respond to the far-reaching public health and negative economic impacts of the pandemic, provide premium pay for essential workers, and invest in water, sewer, and broadband infrastructure.
+Although funds have been received, the Police Jury was not able to spend a significant amount of funds from 2021 to 2023, therefore \$24.7 million of the funds are reported as deferred revenue in the American Rescue Plan Act Fund.

 Proprietary Funds The Police Jury's proprietary funds provide the same type of information found in the government-wide financial statements, but in more detail.
-As of the end of the current fiscal year, the primary government's proprietary funds reported ending net position of approximately \$8.4 million.
+As of the end of the current fiscal year, the primary government's proprietary funds reported ending net position of approximately \$9.9 million.